Leica D-LUX Typ 109 vs Nikon D5

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the D-LUX Typ 109 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Is the Leica D-LUX Typ 109 better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica D-LUX (Typ 109):

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Ready to shoot: Comes with a built-in lens, while the D5 requires a separate lens.